chris-vest/julepe/README.md

 ## TO DO

+* Split up `main.go`, it's a mess!
 * Find a way of selecting a dealer each round
 * Pot system (table and players)

 Complex:

-* Probablity system for which card is best to play (machine learning?)
+* Probablity system for which card is best to play
+* Some kind of "learning mode" where a player can be shown which card is best to play - probablity values?